-- Report to the Incident Commander or designee. - Have over-all responsibility for the district's communications needs for the duration of the incident or until this responsibility is transferred to another person. - Be responsible for the safety and well being of the communications crew. - Establish and maintain the operation of the Communications Post (Comm Post) as a unit of Incident Command (IC). - Assign roles to other members of the Communications Post staff during an incident. - Provide just-in-time training in emergency communications procedures to other IC staff as needed. - Provide just-in-time training to the Net Radio Operator, Local Net Controllers, and Team Radio Operators. - Make on the spot changes to these guidelines to best meet the conditions and constraints of the specific situation.
+- ♦ Report to the Administration Manager or designee. - ♦ Have over-all responsibility for the district's communications needs for the duration of the incident or until this responsibility is transferred to another person. - Be responsible for the safety and well being of the communications crew. - ◆ Establish and maintain the operation of the Communications Post (Comm Post) as a unit of District Staging Area. - ◆ Assign roles to other members of the Communications Post staff during an incident. - ◆ Provide just-in-time training in emergency communications procedures to other District Manager Staff as needed. - ◆ Provide just-in-time training to the Net Radio Operator, Local Net Controllers, and Team Radio Operators. - ♦ Make on the spot changes to these guidelines to best meet the conditions and constraints of the specific situation.